How Lucy Letby comforted her victims’ parents as she hid evil secret

 For a mother whose newborn was gravely ill in the neonatal unit of the Countess of Chester Hospital, she was a ray of light: a calm, comforting nurse who guided her through her most desperate moments as her child lay listless in his cot.

-The baby, identified only as Child E, was one of the victims of Lucy Letby, who has been found guilty of seven counts of murder and six more of attempted murder over the course of 12 months, from June 2015 to June 2016.
-The jury could not reach verdicts on six counts of attempted murder.
+The baby, identified only as Child E, was one of the victims of Lucy Letby, who has been found guilty of seven counts of both murder and attempted murder over the course of 12 months, from June 2015 to June 2016.
+She was found not guilty of two attempted murder charges, and the jury could not reach verdicts on a further six counts of the same charge.

 ‘Another side that nobody saw’

-Throughout the trial, what has been notable is just how unremarkable Letby’s life has been: a normal nurse who had a normal upbringing.
-“How I would describe her from my own experience in this investigation is beige,” deputy senior investigating officer DCI Nicola Evans said.
+Throughout the trial, what has been notable is just how unremarkable Letby’s life was: a normal nurse who had a normal upbringing.
+“How I would describe her from my own experience in this investigation is ‘beige’,” deputy senior investigating officer DCI Nicola Evans said.
 “There isn’t anything outstanding or outrageous that we found about her as a person, in that she was an average nurse.

-Framed pictures containing the slogans “Shine bright like a diamond” and “Leave sparkles wherever you go” appeared on the bedroom walls, while a fluffy pink and white polka dot dressing gown hung on the door.
-The images prompted a rare show of emotion as Letby broke down in the dock.
+Framed pictures containing the slogans “Shine bright like a diamond” and “Leave sparkles wherever you go” appear on the bedroom walls, while a fluffy pink and white polkadot dressing gown hangs on the door.
+The images prompted a rare show of emotion, as Letby broke down in the dock.

 Moving 100 miles from home to study at the University of Chester, she was seen as a studious type, never staying out late.
 On qualifying as a registered NHS nurse in 2011, Letby developed a reputation among her colleagues as reliable, hard-working and trustworthy.

-Two years later, she became the face of campaign to raise £3 million for the neonatal unit, a familiar sight in her neat uniform, hair scraped back in a ponytail.
+Two years later, she became the face of a campaign to raise £3m for the neonatal unit, and was a familiar sight in her neat uniform, her hair scraped back in a ponytail.

-The unit, and the staff within it, became her world and she described colleagues as her “family”.
-When asked in court, witnesses agreed that she had appeared professional throughout her time, with words such as “knowledgeable” and “thorough” used to describe her work.
+The unit, and the staff within it, became her world, and she described her colleagues as her “family”.
+When asked in court, witnesses agreed that she had appeared professional throughout her time there, using words such as “knowledgeable” and “thorough” to describe her approach to work.

 Not short of friends, pictures of Letby on social media show a happy young woman enjoying life in her mid-twenties.

-After returning from the Spanish island on June 22, she murdered two triplet brothers, Child O and Child P, on successive days.
+After returning from the Spanish island on 22 June, she murdered two brothers from a set of triplets, Child O and Child P, on successive days.

 ‘It can’t be Lucy’

-Letby had joined her colleagues by appearing as horrified as them at the apparent “run of bad luck” the neonatal ward was experiencing.
+Letby had joined her colleagues in appearing horrified at the apparent “run of bad luck” the neonatal ward was experiencing.

 As early as her third murder in June 2015, Letby was named as the “common denominator”, having been present at each incident.

 In one instance, he told jurors that he had observed Letby standing over an infant whose breathing tube had been dislodged.
-Despite the baby’s oxygen levels dropping, he claimed that Letby had not done anything until he intervened.
+Despite the baby’s oxygen levels dropping, he claimed, Letby did not do anything until he intervened.

 But others could not believe she might be the perpetrator.

-“It can’t be Lucy, not nice Lucy,” Dr Stephen Brearey had told a fellow consultant during first initial discussions around the deaths.
+“It can’t be Lucy, not nice Lucy,” Dr Stephen Brearey told a fellow consultant during initial discussions about the deaths.

 Her parents, too, were oblivious.
-“Guess who will be coming home for Christmas xxx’, Letby had texted the day after killing a baby by injecting air into its bloodstream.
-Her mother replied: “That’s fab I could cry x.”
+“Guess who will be coming home for Christmas xxx’, Letby texted to them the day after killing a baby by injecting air into its bloodstream.
+Her mother replied: “That’s fab I could cry x”.

-Text messages revealed the high regard she was held among friends and colleagues, with one doctor writing “You’re a fab nurse” after a baby suffered two collapses.
-Another doctor wrote she was one of the few nurses he “would trust with my own children”, when it became clear her actions were under scrutiny.
+Text messages revealed the high regard in which she was held by her friends and colleagues, with one doctor writing “You’re a fab nurse” after a baby suffered two collapses.
+Another doctor wrote that she was one of the few nurses he “would trust with my own children”, when it became clear that her actions were under scrutiny.

-One included a married male registrar.
-She denied he was her boyfriend, despite travelling to London together and exchanging heart emojis in their text messages.
+One conversation involved a married male registrar.
+Letby denied he was her boyfriend, despite the two having travelled to London together and exchanged heart emojis in their text messages.

-It was suggested that, desperate for his attention and approval, she sabotaged Child O deliberately to attract his attention and cause him to return to the hospital to help.
+It was suggested that, desperate to gain his approval, she had sabotaged Child O deliberately to attract his attention and cause him to return to the hospital to help.

 On a scribbled piece of paper found at his address, she had written a declaration of love next to his name, which cannot be published for legal reasons.
-Scrawled in black ink, she declared ‘I loved you’ and ‘my best friend’.
+Scrawled in black ink were the words “I loved you” and “My best friend”.

 ‘I killed them on purpose’